UniversalDependencies/docs/_cs-overview/specific-syntax.md

 ~~~

 The Czech reflexive pronoun is also used in reciprocal actions where other languages use
 a special reciprocal pronoun.
-These instances are still attached as `dobj` or `iobj`,
+These instances are still attached as `obj` or `iobj`,
 respectively:

 * _Jan a Marie <b>se</b> políbili._ “Jan and Marie kissed each other.”